-- So far, strong evidence is lacking to support any of the hypotheses about how the new coronavirus spread to humans, whether inside or outside a laboratory.
+- Strong evidence is lacking to support any of the hypotheses about how the new coronavirus spread to humans, whether inside or outside a laboratory.

-- A growing number of national governments and scientists are calling for further investigation, but China rejects the idea that COVID-19 originated on its territory.
+- The WHO, national governments, and scientists are calling for further investigation, but China rejects the idea that COVID-19 originated on its territory.

 - Scientists say uncovering the virus’s origin is important for better understanding the risk levels of different human behaviors and preventing the next outbreak.

 What touched off the COVID-19 pandemic remains a mystery.
 Several dominant hypotheses exist, but each lacks sufficient evidence to explain the cause of the crisis.
-A growing number of experts are calling for further investigation in the Chinese city of Wuhan, where the outbreak is widely believed to have started.
-However, the scientific inquiry is being marred by political tensions between Washington and Beijing.
+Experts have called for further investigation in the Chinese city of Wuhan, where the outbreak is widely believed to have started.
+However, the scientific inquiry has been held up by resistance from Beijing, and researchers warn that time is running out.

 What is known about COVID-19’s origin?